Kenneth Onyeneke Orizu III: Cultural transformation

-The Chief is the first of Nigerian Chiefs to abolish the Osu caste system, thus making everyone in the province of Nnewi free born.
+The King is the first of Nigerian Kings to abolish the Osu caste system, thus making everyone in the province of Nnewi free born.
 Kenneth also discouraged wastage of resources at traditional marriage and funeral ceremonies.

 Social advocacy

-The Chief dealt with a political crisis in Nnewi by allowing the town in a general assembly to choose a title for him to restore peace in the town.
+The King dealt with a political crisis in Nnewi by allowing the town in a general assembly to choose a title for him to restore peace in the town.
 Thereafter, the community named him the GENERAL OF PEACE.
 His other title is, Commander of the Order of the Niger (CON).
-The Chief is a one Star Paul Harris Fellow of Rotary International.
+The Chief is a one-Star Paul Harris Fellow of Rotary International.

 Education sector

-The Chief was instrumental in the establishment of a Teachers Training College in Nnewi; now Nnamdi Azikiwe University, Nnewi.
+The King was instrumental in the establishment of a Teachers Training College in Nnewi; now Nnamdi Azikiwe University, Nnewi.
 He also advocated the siting of the College of Health Sciences of the University by encouraging Nnewi people to make significant financial contributions.
 He personally donated most of the land for the establishment of the school.

 Business

-The Chief facilitated the establishment of New Nnewi market and this market gave Nnewi prominence as one of the largest commercial cities in Nigeria.
+The King facilitated the establishment of New Nnewi market and this market gave Nnewi prominence as one of the largest commercial cities in Nigeria.